 How well do you know yourself?
 Our 360 degree profile will help you as it explores the various aspects of your life and how they can be impacted when you own a business.

 We explore what success means to you, as it can mean very different things to each of us.

 Uncover your personal values and how they might help you when evaluating business ideas.

-Between Geoff and I, we have about 50 years of business experience-running businesses and helping business owners through consulting.
+Geoff and I have about 50 years of business experience-running businesses and helping business owners through consulting.
 We have talked to hundreds of business owners over the years in many industries.
 Yet, with all our experience, our prime question is nothing to do with your business pitch, idea, business plans, or profit.

 While this might seem a bit odd, there is an important reason for it.

 Owning a business doesn’t suite everybody and knowing what you want in life will help you decide if its a good choice for you.